 The Group's regulatory capital adequacy ratio is set by the CBUAE.
-The Bank has complied with all externally imposed capital requirements throughout the period.
-There have been no material changes in the Bank's management of capital during the year.
-The Group has adopted a standardized approach for Credit risk and Market risk and a Basic Indicator approach for Operational Risk as a starting point and is working towards migrating to foundation internal rating based (IRB) and advanced IRB by 2011 and 2016 respectively.
-There have been no material changes in the Group's management of capital during the year, however during last year, the CBUAE has advised that the capital adequacy ratio should be increased to 11% analysed into two Tiers, of which Tier 1 capital adequacy must not be less than 7% by 30 September 2009 and 12% analysed into two Tiers, of which Tier 1 capital adequacy must not be less than 8% by 30 June 2010.
-The Group's regulatory capital is analysed into two tiers:
+The Group has complied with all externally imposed capital requirements throughout the period.
+There have been no material changes in the Group's management of capital during the year.
+The Group has adopted a standardised approach for Credit risk and Market risk and a Basic Indicator approach for Operational Risk as a starting point and is working towards migrating to foundation internal rating based (IRB) and advanced IRB as per time line set by CBUAE.